 - Staff stated they felt respected, supported and valued.
-They were proud to work in the practice. - The practice focused on the needs of patients. - · Leaders and managers acted on behaviour and performance inconsistent with the vision and values. - · Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
-The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
-They had confidence that these would be addressed.
+They were proud to work in the practice and worked well together. - The practice focused on the needs of patients and were flexible in the delivery of care. - Leaders and managers acted on behaviour and performance inconsistent with the vision and values. - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
+The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.

-- There were processes for providing all staff with the development they need.
+- Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
+They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
 All staff received regular annual appraisals in the last year.
 Staff were supported to meet the requirements of professional revalidation where necessary. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 Staff had received equality and diversity training.
 Staff felt they were treated equally. - There were positive relationships between staff and teams.